 Video hearings are formal hearings before a Vice-Chair.
 Participants are expected to dress appropriately and be situated in a location free from distractions.
 Participants should take appropriate steps to ensure proper lighting, suitable backgrounds and minimal external noise.

 Recording of Proceedings

 Participants are entitled to take notes of the proceeding.
-However, unless a participant advances a compelling reason and obtains the Board's permission in advance, audio and video recording of the proceeding is not permitted.
+However, unless a participant advances a compelling reason and obtains the Tribunal's permission, audio and video recording of the proceeding is not permitted.